-I grew up in Vermont, where I spent my free time outside searching for birds.
-After high school I spent a few years working odd jobs and traveling in Central and South America, finally deciding to enroll at the Evergreen State College to study Natural History in 2010.
+I grew up in Vermont, where I spent my free time exploring the woods and fields around my house.
+After high school I spent a few years working odd jobs and traveling in Central and South America, finally deciding to enroll at the Evergreen State College in Olympia, Washington to study Natural History in 2010.

-At Evergreen I found my way to the woodshop and began working with Madeline Morgan, who focused me on handwork, and with whom I explored tool making, instrument making, Japanese joinery, furniture making, design and philosophy over several years.
+At Evergreen I found my way to the woodshop and began working with Don Jensen and Madeline Morgan, who focused me on handwork, and with whom I explored tool making, lutherie, furniture making and design over several years.

 My interest in woodworking and craft centers on functional objects, and is tied to ideas of dignity, autonomy, and beauty.